-Approximately .2 miles further the trail winds around to the right and comes to an opening in the trail marked with a sign indicating "No Horses Beyond This Point".
+Approximately .1 miles further the trail winds around to the right and begins descending a reverse-S(0.3 miles) coming to an opening in the trail marked with a sign indicating "No Horses Beyond This Point".
 This marks Horseshoe Bend Overlook.
 There is a side trail to the right of the sign that will take you to the bluff.
 From the rock bluff, you are able to see Jacks River make one of its five horseshoe-shaped turns in Horseshoe Bend.
-After leaving Horseshoe Bend Overlook, the trail climbs slightly higher for a short distance before turning toward the east for the final time.
+After leaving Horseshoe Bend Overlook, the trail climbs slightly higher for a short distance before turning toward the northeast for the final time.

-At the end of the ridge, the trail begins a steep descent for the final 0.4 miles until you reach the intersection with the Jacks River Trail and its namesake river.
-A 2012 trail assessment done by Applied Trails Research out of Pennslyvania for the Conasauga Ranger District stated in their report that the fall line trail to the river is at a 60%+ and is rated extreme.
+At the end of the ridge, the trail begins a steep descent for the final 0.3 miles until you reach the intersection with the Jacks River Trail and its namesake river.
+A 2012 trail assessment done by Applied Trails Research out of Pennsylyvania for the Conasauga Ranger District stated in their report that the fall line trail to the river is at a 60%+ grade and is rated extreme.

 The steep decline hiking in equals a steep incline on the return trip during an out and back which is rated strenuous.
 The trail has two distinct features which are Horseshoe Bend Overlook and Jacks River.
 The trail is low use even though it is the third shortest route to Jacks River in the Cohutta Wilderness.